 Sweetheart – infamous saltie

-Darwin museum is also a home to a famous crocodile named Sweetheart.
+Darwin museum is also home to a famous crocodile named Sweetheart.
 Don’t be deceived by its name.
-Sweetheart was a nasty creature responsible for a series of attacks on boats in the 1970’s.
+Sweetheart was a nasty creature responsible for a series of attacks on boats in the 1970s.

-Sweetheart was finally caught alive, but drowned when he became tangled with a log and ropes.
+Sweetheart was finally caught alive but drowned when he became tangled with a log and ropes.
 The crocodile’s stuffed body is now on permanent display in the Darwin museum.
-It is over 5 meter long and looks really impressive.
+It is over 5 meters long and looks really impressive.
 Now, Sweetheart is one of the main attractions in Darwin when you visit Darwin Museum.